 Notebooks are graded on clarity, originality, specificity (do not include long quoted passages, but refer to specific scenes in texts).
 Grammatical errors will lower your final grade.
 Throughout the semester, I will assign three grades to notebooks: check; check minus; check plus.
-Check indicates that your work is acceptable, but could be more insightful, include fewer grammatical errors, be longer, be more specific, etc. I will indicate suggestions in my final comments.
+Check indicates that your work is acceptable, but could be more insightful; that there are grammatical errors that must be attended to; that the entries could be longer or more specific.
+I will indicate suggestions in my final comments.
 Check plus indicates superior work.
-And check minus means that the work needs improvement-specificity, grammar, length, clarity, analytical insights (avoid summary).
-Again, I will indicate in a final comment how you can improve entries and you may revise for the next notebook due date.
+And check minus means that the work needs significant improvement-specificity, grammar, length, clarity, analytical insights (avoid summary).
+Again, I will indicate in a final comment how you can improve entries, and you may revise for the next notebook due date.

-Please include a Table of Contents with your final notebook, handed in December 10.
-That final notebook will receive a letter grade, based on earlier checks and final product.
-You may include photographs, drawings, additional Hooptedoodles or Enrichment entries in your final notebook-or you may add these additional materials at any time during the semester.
+Please include a Table of Contents with your final notebook, handed in December 5.
+That final notebook will receive a letter grade, based on earlier checks-and it will be returned to you at the final exam.

+For the final notebook, you may include photographs, drawings, additional Hooptedoodles or Enrichment entries in your notebook-or you may add these additional materials at any time during the semester.
 Indicate EXTRA when writing additional entries.

-3. Final exam: 20% (SLO 2,3,5)
+3. Quizzes and final exam: 25% (SLO 2,3,5)